oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 	* `preference` - The maintenance window scheduling preference.
 	* `weeks_of_month` - Weeks during the month when maintenance should be performed.
 Weeks start on the 1st, 8th, 15th, and 22nd days of the month, and have a duration of 7 days.
 Weeks start and end based on calendar dates, not days of the week.
 For example, to allow maintenance during the 2nd week of the month (from the 8th day to the 14th day of the month), use the value 2.
 Maintenance cannot be scheduled for the fifth week of months that contain more than 28 days.
 Note that this parameter works in conjunction with the  daysOfWeek and hoursOfDay parameters to allow you to specify specific days of the week and hours that maintenance will be performed.
 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
-* `shape` - The model name of the Cloud Exadata infrastructure.
+* `shape` - The model name of the cloud Exadata infrastructure resource.
-* `state` - The current lifecycle state of the cloud Exadata infrastructure.
+* `state` - The current lifecycle state of the cloud Exadata infrastructure resource.
 * `storage_count` - The number of storage servers for the cloud Exadata infrastructure.
-* `time_created` - The date and time the cloud Exadata infrastructure was created.
+* `time_created` - The date and time the cloud Exadata infrastructure resource was created.
-* `total_storage_size_in_gbs` - The total storage allocated to the Exadata infrastructure instance, in gigabytes (GB).
+* `total_storage_size_in_gbs` - The total storage allocated to the cloud Exadata infrastructure resource, in gigabytes (GB).